Rotate claim signer key

 Provision a new tenant-scoped, custodied EOA dedicated to this provider's claim-issuer identity.
 The platform's signer infrastructure (Vault / DFNS / Fireblocks adapter) handles the actual key creation; the result is a new EOA address and wallet id.

 DALP provisions the first claim-issuer EOA with the claim-issuer-eoa-${participantId} wallet-name convention during provider setup.
 Do not reuse that name for rotation.
-Create a replacement wallet with a distinct rotation name or wallet id under the same tenant, then keep that wallet id with the provider operation record so claim issue and revoke workflows can resolve the new signer.
+Create a replacement wallet with a distinct rotation name or wallet id under the same tenant, then record that wallet id against the provider operation record so claim issue and revoke workflows can resolve the new signer.

 Add the new EOA as a MANAGEMENT_KEY on the provider identity

 Submit an addKey(newKeyHash, MANAGEMENT_KEY, ECDSA_KEY) transaction against the provider's claim-issuer identity.
-The transaction must be sent by an existing MANAGEMENT_KEY holder on that identity (the bootstrapper system role used during F1 provisioning, or the current autonomous EOA before its removal).
+Send it from an existing MANAGEMENT_KEY holder on that identity: either the bootstrapper system role used during F1 provisioning, or the current autonomous EOA before its removal.

 After this step lands, both the old and new EOAs hold MANAGEMENT_KEY on the identity.
-Claims signed by either key continue to verify successfully against keyHasPurpose(keyHash, CLAIM_SIGNER_KEY) because of the superset rule.
-This is the grace window: in-flight claim signing under the old key drains naturally instead of being cut off mid-flight.
+Claims signed by either key continue to verify against keyHasPurpose(keyHash, CLAIM_SIGNER_KEY) because of the superset rule.
+Call this the grace window: in-flight claim signing under the old key drains naturally instead of being cut off mid-flight.

-The recommended grace window depends on the provider's webhook delivery cadence and the platform's transaction queue depth.
-Default to at least 5 minutes; extend to 30 minutes or more if the provider is known to deliver bursty events or if the transaction queue is backed up.
+Default to a 5-minute grace window.
+Extend to 30 minutes or more if the provider delivers bursty events or the transaction queue is backed up.

 Remove the old EOA from the provider identity

-Once the grace window has elapsed and you have observed at least one successful claim signed by the new EOA (see Verification below), submit a removeKey(oldKeyHash, MANAGEMENT_KEY) transaction against the same identity.
+Once the grace window has elapsed and you have observed at least one successful claim signed by the new EOA (confirmed in the Verification section), submit a removeKey(oldKeyHash, MANAGEMENT_KEY) transaction against the same identity.
 After this step lands, only the new EOA holds MANAGEMENT_KEY on the identity; claims signed by the old EOA stop verifying.

 Order matters.
 Always run addKey before removeKey.
 Reversing the order leaves the identity with no authorised key and breaks claim issuance until addKey lands.